-- will be required.
-One copy will be retained by the Authority and the other will be returned to the applicant. - 9.3 For printed material ONE colour copy and NINETEEN other good copies should be submitted.
-The Authority may reject any unsatisfactory copies. - 9.4 The advertisements should always contain the following and any other requirements as may be deemed necessary by the Authority; - 9.4.1 standard warnings where applicable.
-These should be of a large enough size to be easily readable on the advertisement or be read loud enough to be heard by listeners or displayed long enough to be seen by viewers respectively. - 9.4.2 approved Name(s) and strength of all the active ingredient(s) per unit dose should be stated - 9.4.3 Name and address of manufacturer or distributor - 9.4.4 The registration number and category for distribution should be indicated (visual/written advertisements only) - 9.4.5 Pictorial advertisements for the print media should include appropriate reference to published literature where relevant.
+- 5.6.1 Applications to be submitted by the 20th of the month for consideration during the next meeting. - 5.6.2 For audio or visual (television, video, cinematographic) advertisements it is required that written scripts be submitted prior to final recordings being made, in case changes are called for.
+On approval of the written scripts, the applicant may then submit the video or audiotapes in the approved format.
+Two copies of each will be required.
+One copy will be retained by the Authority and the other will be returned to the applicant. - 5.6.3 For printed material ONE colour copy and NINETEEN other good copies should be submitted.
+The Authority may reject any unsatisfactory copies. - 5.6.4 The advertisements should always contain the following and any other requirements as may be deemed necessary by the Authority; - i. standard warnings where applicable.
+These should be of a large enough size to be easily readable on the advertisement or be read loud enough to be heard by listeners or displayed long enough to be seen by viewers respectively. - ii. approved Name(s) and strength of all the active ingredient(s) per unit dose should be stated - iii.
+Name and address of manufacturer or distributor - iv.
+The registration number and category for distribution should be indicated (visual/written advertisements only) - v.
+Pictorial advertisements for the print media should include appropriate reference to published literature where relevant.

-If approved/disapproved, the Authority issues an approval/disapproval letter which is then communicated to the customer.
-Each approved advertisement will be issued a reference number in the following format L&A/80.3.1/2016 for example.
+If approved/disapproved, the Authority issues an approval/ disapproval letter which is then communicated to the customer.
+Each approved advertisement will be issued a reference number in the following format L&A/ 80.3.1/2016 for example.

-NB.
-All matters pertaining fulfilment of the requirements of the application should be resolved within sixty (60) days of submitting the application.
+NB: All matters pertaining fulfilment of the requirements of the application should be resolved within sixty (60) days of submitting the application.
 Failure to resolve any outstanding issues within the stipulated time will result in the application being refused.
 Should the applicant wish to pursue the matter after the stipulated sixty (60) day period, a new application will have to be submitted.

-10. Amendments to Advertisements
+5.7 Amendments to Advertisements